New Zealand Army Ordnance Corps Badges 1916-1996

 New Zealand Army Ordnance Corps Badge 1917-1937

-The NZAOD was reorganised into the NZAOC in 1924, with the NZAOC badge remaining in use as the Corps badge until 1937.
+In 1924, the NZAOD was reorganised into the NZAOC; the NZAOC cap badge continued in service as the Corps badge until 1937.

 New Zealand Army Ordnance Corps badge 1917-1937.
 Robert McKie Collection